11 Time Management Tips That Work

 7. Learn to delegate and/or outsource.

 Delegation is one of the hardest things to learn how to do for many business owners, but no matter how small your business is, there's no need for you to be a one-person show—you need to let other people carry some of the load.
-Delegation in Business provides an overview of tasks you'd be better off delegating or outsourcing while Decide to Delegate provides tips for actually getting on with the job of delegating.
+Delegation shares the tasks you'd be better off leaving to someone else, so you can make the most of the time that you have.

 8. Establish routines and stick to them as much as possible.